dral3x/StringsLint/README.md

 ## Rules

-There are very few rules included, but [Pull requests](CONTRIBUTING.md) are encouraged.
+There are few basic but important rules included.

-You can find an updated list of rules and more information about them in [Rules.md](Rules.md).
+See [Rules.md](Rules.md) for more information.

-You can also check [Sources/StringsLintFramework/Rules](Sources/StringsLintFramework/Rules) directory to see their implementation.
+You can also check [Sources/StringsLintFramework/Rules/Lint](Sources/StringsLintFramework/Rules/Lint) directory to see their implementation.

 ### Configuration

 Configure StringsLint by adding a `.stringslint.yml` file from the directory you'll run StringsLint from.
-The following parameters can be configured:
+You can configure included and excluded file paths, extends some parsers capabilities and even turn off rules or specific files for each rule:

 ```yaml